allendecid/AIchat/AIchat.v1/README.md

 Javascript, style and a response template for version 1.0.

-The Spanish version is on folder ES.
+The Spanish version is in folder ES.